Jaba-B/Types/README.md

 For example data and expected result look at comments in src/index.ts.

 *Remember please, that the main focus is on types and typescript features, so you should describe all possible types using mock data.*

-## ⚠ Notice
-***Main focus of that course is TypeScript so you must declare all types for complex structures, function arguments\return values e.t.c***

-***Any types are strictly prohibited!***

-Write your code in `src/index.ts.
-*All test cases are designed as “error-free”, so don't worry about handling any errors.*

 ## Prepare and test
 1. Install [Node.js](https://nodejs.org/en/download/)